gophergala2016/Gobots/README.md

 ## Stream of Consciousness Logs

+### Saturday January 23, 2016 - 9:09 AM

+Fearing that my colleague may be hopelessly lost and confused by my "Commits from Last Night", I added in the basic matchmaking structure in match.go.
+While incomplete, it handles the parts that require the most Cap'n Proto knowledge: the connection setup etc.  Now you can start an `aiEndpoint` on a socket and just start querying for online AIs.
+Once you want to run a match, call `runMatch` and it will block until the match completes.
+There are still TODOs, but my travel schedule dictates I must leave them to you.
+Good luck, comrade!
+-Ross

 ### Friday January 22, 2016 - 11:35 PM

 I fear that my only contribution for the night will be these README updates.
 My